Check and challenge a rateable value

 If you want to make a challenge, you must continue to pay your business rates until the result of your appeal is determined.

-If you are still not satisfied following a challenge, you can appeal the decision.
-The check, challenge and appeal process can be made free of charge.
+If you are not satisfied with the outcome of a challenge, you can appeal the decision.

 To contact the Valuation Office Agency about the check, challenge and appeal process, call 03000 501 501 or write to: